Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **Lt Governor:** Democratic candidates have won each cycle by increasingly large margins, with the gap widening from about 13 points in 2016 to over 31 points in 2024.
 This growing advantage reflects the district’s rapid suburban growth, rising educational attainment, and increasing racial and ethnic diversity.
 Democratic strength is anchored in affluent, highly educated suburbs and fast-growing communities, while Republican support has diminished as the district’s demographics have shifted.

 **Narrative Note:**
 - *NC-02’s explosive suburban growth and increasing diversity have transformed it into a Democratic stronghold, with margins widening in every recent statewide race.
-The district is now a core part of the Democratic coalition in the Triangle, with its political future closely tied to the ongoing trends of urbanization and demographic change.*
+The district is now a core part of the Democratic coalition in the Triangle, with its political future closely tied to the ongoing trends of urbanization and demographic change.
+It is also the first of three firewall districts for NC Democrats.*

 **Key Takeaways:**
 - NC-02 has transformed from a competitive/GOP-leaning seat to a Democratic stronghold.